 Before purchasing traveler’s checks, it can be a good idea to research how widely this form of payment is accepted in the city or region you are planning to visit.
 You can simply Google something like, “Where can I spend traveler’s checks in Paris” to get this information.

-Your credit card is another option.
-These cards can offer you fraud protection.
+• Your credit card is another option.
+These cards can offer you fraud protection and possibly rewards, such as miles vs. cash back.
 However, there may be fees involved with using your card overseas, called foreign transaction fees.

 And, unless it’s an emergency, you’ll likely want to avoid using your credit card for getting cash at an ATM.
-When you perform a cash advance from a credit card, you can get hit with a fee (around $10 or more), as well as interest, which can run around 25%.
+When you perform a cash advance from a credit card, you can get hit with a fee (around 5% or more), as well as interest, which can run around 25%.
+You may also pay an ATM fee of several dollars.

 Recommended: Ways to Be a Frugal Traveler